 Behind every successful company is excellent team communication.
-Every great team is built entirely on effective communication.
+Every great team is built entirely on effective team communication.
 No matter how inspiring your company vision and values are, these will be futile if you’re not communicating with your team properly.

 Imagine a company with underlying issues.
 These issues continue to build up until such time team members hold resentment, jealousy, or anger against one another.
 If you don’t try to talk the problems out, you’ll lose hardworking people in your organization.
-And that’s why communication should be part and parcel of running a business.
+And that’s why team communication should be part and parcel of running a business.

 Did you know that highly engaged teams increase profitability by 21 percent?
 If you don’t know where to start, we’ve rounded up these 10 ways for more effective team communication.